 Sarova Stanley Hotel dates back to 1902, when it became the first luxury hotel in Nairobi.
 It has since built on that tradition with amenities like restaurants and a spa, earning multiple luxury hotel awards.
 Located in the center of the business district, the hotel offers easy access to many of Nairobi’s attractions.

 Nairobi / Lake Nakuru National Park

-After breakfast, we travel to Lake Nakuru with a brief stop at the Rift valley viewpoint.
+After breakfast, we travel to Lake Nakuru with a brief stop at the Rift valley view point.
 After lunch, we depart on a game viewing.
-We’ll visit places like the baboon cliff, the lion hill, and the Mau escarpment.
-The park is one of the best game viewing parks with various animal species including prides of lions, Cape buffalo, waterbucks, warthogs, the endangered Rothschild giraffes, the black & white Rhino, the Burchell’s zebra, impalas, and the elusive leopard among many others.
+We’ll visit places like the baboon cliff, the lion hill and the Mau escarpment.
+The park is one of the best game viewing parks with various animal species including prides of lion, Cape buffalo, waterbucks, wart hogs, the endangered Rothschild giraffes, the black & white Rhino, the Burchell’s zebra, impalas, and the elusive leopard among many others.
 Over 300 bird species have been recorded here too.
 Lake Nakuru National Park is one of the best places to see the endangered black and white Rhino.
 Enjoy dinner and overnight at the Lodge.